The Ultimate Guide To the Best Backpacking Meals

 Instant noodles provide you with more carbs than pasta and are easier to prepare and clean after.
 Additionally, adding the seasoning packet to the noodles after they have been crushed up makes for a tasty snack while on the go.

-Peanut butter provides all of the additional nutrition you will need and is considered by many in the backpacking community as a “must have.”
+Peanut butter (or any nut butter) provides all of the additional nutrition you will need and is considered by many in the backpacking community as a “must have.”
 You can also find peanut butter in individual packets making them more compactable than a large, bulky jar.

 With some tips and ideas for making your meals varied, less bulky, and lighter in weight, here are some more resources you can use for further reading and ideas.